 When I told my Mom I wanted to live in South Cotabato for a month, her immediate response was, “Okay, but is it safe there?”

 It’s sad that it’s always the question I get whenever I tell people I am going to these parts of the country.
 But I couldn’t blame them.
-When all you can see on the news is how dangerously unstable and unpredictable Mindanao is, that’s the immediate thought that would come to your mind.
+When all you can see on the news is how dangerously unstable Mindanao is, that’s the immediate thought that would come to your mind.
 Terrorist attacks here and there.
 Extremists fighting for a war I can never understand.
 I cannot blame other people to have that kind of perception that Mindanao is always associated with violence.

 But while these things are happening in some parts of Mindanao, it is wrong to assume that it is happening everywhere else.